rescapes/helpers-component/README.md

 `npm install` or `yarn install`

-Start development server

-`npm start` or `yarn start`

-Runs the demo app in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Library files

-All library files are located inside `src/lib`
+All library files are located inside `src`

-## Demo app

-Is located inside `src/demo` directory, here you can test your library while developing

 ## Testing